ja-guzzle/docs/docs/how_to_guides/ingest_data/Working with Hive and Delta.md

 title: Working with Hive and Delta
 ---

-Have separate article for hive an delta
+Have separate article for hive a delta

-1. In schema section we have Partitoin indicator.
+1. In schema section we have Partition indicator.
 This indicator is used when guzzle auto creates table for Hive and Delta to decide the partition column

-    1. The order of parititon column will be as per how it appears in schema sectoin
+    1. The order of partition column will be as per how it appears in schema section.

 ![image alt text](/img/docs/how-to-guides/ingest_data/hive_delta.png)